JustinBucket/Bucket.Bitwarden/README.md

 Bucket.Bitwarden provides a wrapper for the Bitwarden CLI, exposing its methods for consumption programmatically.

 ## Installation
-Use the dotnet add command to isntall Bucket.Bitwarden
+Use the dotnet add package command to isntall Bucket.Bitwarden
 ```bash
 dotnet add Bucket.Bitwarden
 ```